 Choose one or two fonts for headings and body text, and one main style for title and chapter pages.
 Drop caps can be different if desired.
 The most important thing is to use the same fonts consistently throughout your book.

-Below are samples of the fonts in our Hebrew Fonts Pack, which we offer in a zipped download for free.
+Below are samples of the fonts in our Hebrew Fonts Pack, which we offer in a zipped download for just $1.34!
 (Click on any sample to enlarge.)